Envirometrix/landmap/README.md

 * mask out pixels of interest,

 For smaller areas (<500Mb in size) download of data using WCS is fast and efficient.
-For accessing and using global layers larger than 1GB we recommend directly downloading data from zenodo.org.
+For accessing and using global layers larger than 1GB we recommend directly downloading data from [zenodo.org](https://zenodo.org/search?page=1&size=20&q=LandGIS).

 ## Contributions

 * Contributions to landmap are welcome.
 Issues and pull requests are the preferred ways of sharing them.
-* We are interested in results and experiences of using the train.spLearner function for generating spatial predictions with your own data sets.
+* We are interested in your results and experiences with using the `train.spLearner` function for generating spatial predictions with your own data.
 Share your data sets, code and results either using github issues and/or R-sig-geo mailing list.